kyomeo/kyomeo/README.md

 I do not just tick checkboxes.
 I document a run so that someone else can repeat it.

-- **Every run has its own sheet.** Test id, scenario, preconditions, steps, expected result, actual result, status, environment, evidence, linked bug.
+- **Every run is one comment under its ticket.** Test id, status, environment, what actually happened, evidence, linked bug.
+Screenshots go straight into the comment, so a result and its proof never live in separate places.
 Pass rate is calculated from executed steps only, so blocked and not-run steps never inflate it.
 - **Statuses mean different things.** `FAILED` is a result: information obtained. `BLOCKED` is the absence of a result, and it keeps a run open until the missing precondition is delivered.
 - **Evidence is mandatory where it matters.** Any step that consumes its own preconditions, such as an import, a deletion or a status change, gets a screenshot even when it passes.
 Tomorrow there is no way to show what it looked like before.
+- **I look for the cause, not only the symptom.** Four unrelated broken screens on one product came down to a single missing redirect after sign-up.
+Reporting that cause closed the tickets that described the symptoms.
+- **Severity and priority are two different questions.** How badly it hurts the user is my call and I rate it on every report.
+How soon it gets fixed belongs to the product owner.
 - **One bug is one report.** Reproducible, with steps, environment, expected vs actual, and evidence.
 - **I write test scenarios, not only execute them.** Example:
   [#725, game version number rules, list order and status-based delete](https://github.com/koniecdev/LotroKoniecDev/issues/725).